michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 ./restart_lora.sh 10.99.0.2/24
 ```

-Add to the crontab entries for restarting at reboot and every hour:
+Add to the crontab entries for restarting at reboot and at 8pm every day:

 ```
 @reboot /usr/local/bin/restart_lora.sh 10.99.0.2/24
-@hourly /usr/local/bin/restart_lora.sh 10.99.0.2/24
+0 8 * * * /usr/local/bin/restart_lora.sh 10.99.0.2/24
 ```

 ## todo

 * new instructions for ssh keys
-* evio instructions
+* evio instructions to gateway for lora
-* add LoRa to crontab
+* create repo for scripts: run_nebula.sh, restart_nebula.sh, etc
 * rest of instructions from 18.04 as needed